top of page

 Inspiring the next generation of DC's jazz artists

-DC Jazz Festival® Education provides affordable jazz education programs to students of all ages, teachers, and families, especially in underserved communities.
+DC Jazz Festival® (DCJF) Education provides free-of-charge and affordable jazz education programs to students of all ages, teachers, and families, especially in underserved communities.
 From early childhood through adult learners, DC Jazz Festival Education engages and enhances the lives of a vast demographic of the DC-metropolitan community with robust and comprehensive programming.
-Our dynamic, interactive, and immersive DCJF Education have received numerous awards including the Wells Fargo Cultural Excellence Grant and the DC Mayor’s Arts Award for Excellence in Creative Industries.
+Our dynamic, interactive, and immersive DCJF Education program has received numerous awards including the Wells Fargo Cultural Excellence Grant and the DC Mayor’s Arts Award for Excellence in Creative Industries.

-DCJF prides itself on providing top-quality music educators and teachers who have dedicated their lives to teaching the true essence of jazz.
+DCJF Education prides itself on providing top-quality music educators and teachers who have dedicated their lives to teaching the true essence of jazz.
 They take joy in sharing their talents with youth.
-Learn more about our award-winning programs in this brochure.

-To learn more or to book an education program at your school or community center, contact Heidi Martin, DCJF Education Coordinator, at heidi@dcjazzfest.org.
+To learn more or to book an education program at your school or community center, contact Heidi Martin, DCJF Education Program Manager, at heidi@dcjazzfest.org.

 Early Childhood Music Education